featured article thumbnail push technology

 5. Send Notifications From Firebase

 Go to Firebase > Engage > Cloud Messaging.
 Click “Send your first message” and fill out the message details.
-You’re free to push out the message manually, but if you want to send them automatically, you can set this up using Firebase Cloud Messaging (FCM) REST API:
+You’re free to push out the message manually, but if you want to send them automatically, you can set this up using Firebase Cloud Messaging (FCM) REST API.
+The registration token, obtained after user permission, serves as a unique identifier for clients when sending notifications from the server:

 POST https://fcm.googleapis.com/fcm/send